Biden says U.S. forces would defend Taiwan in the event of a Chinese invasion | Law-Order

 - United States

-U.S. President Joe Biden said U.S forces would defend Taiwan in the event of a Chinese invasion, his most explicit statement so far on the issue.
+U.S. President Joe Biden said U.S forces would defend Taiwan in the event of a Chinese invasion, his most explicit statement on the issue, drawing an angry response from China that said it sent the wrong signal to those seeking an independent Taiwan.
 Asked in a CBS 60 Minutes interview broadcast on Sunday whether U.S. forces would defend the democratically governed island claimed by China, he replied: "Yes, if in fact, there was an unprecedented attack."

 The United States has long stuck to a policy of "strategic ambiguity" and not making clear whether it would respond militarily to an attack on Taiwan.
 Asked to comment, a White House spokesperson said U.S. policy towards Taiwan had not changed.

+China was "strongly dissatisfied and resolutely opposed" to Biden's comments and had lodged a formal complaint over it, she said, warning that China reserves the right to take all necessary measures to counter separatism.
+Taiwan's foreign ministry expressed its thanks to Biden for his reaffirming the "U.S. government's rock-solid security commitment to Taiwan".

-Taiwan will continue to strengthen its self-defense capabilities and deepen the close security partnership between Taiwan and the United States, it said in a statement.
+Taiwan will continue to strengthen its self-defense capabilities and deepen the close security partnership between Taiwan and the United States, the Taiwan ministry said in a statement.
 The CBS interview with Biden was conducted last week.
 The president is in Britain for Queen Elizabeth's funeral on Monday.

+'PLAY WITH FIRE' In May, Biden was asked if he was willing to get involved militarily to defend Taiwan and replied: "Yes ...
+That's the commitment we made."

 Asked last October if the United States would come to the defense of Taiwan, which the United States is required by law to provide with the means to defend itself, Biden said: "Yes, we have a commitment to do that."
 At that time, a White House spokesperson also said Biden was not announcing any change in U.S. policy.